lipezz/lipezz/README.md

 # 👋 Hi there!
-I'm Frozen Metal
+I'm Luiz

 🚀 With **15+ years** of experience in **Java development** and **6 years** working with **Node.js** and **React.js**, I specialize in designing robust backend systems and engaging web applications.